Dr. Sara Schwartz Appointed New Dean of The Schechter Institute of Jewish Studies

 She takes over from Dr. Noa Yuval Hacham, an expert in Jewish art and sacred texts, who served as Schechter’s dean for three and one-half years.

-Dr. Schwartz says her job, “is to bring to reality Schechter’s goals as an academic institution adhering to the concepts of quality and excellence alongside a deep connection to Israeli society.”
-A major focus is to further Schechter’s ongoing commitment in pursuing and developing projects, classes and seminars breaking down the walls between the tower of academia and the changing realities of Israeli society, particularly in the aftermath of the October 7th, 2023 war.
+Dr. Schwartz says her job, “is to help realize Schechter’s goals to serve as an academic institution, adhering to the values of quality and excellence alongside a deep connection to Israeli society.”
+A major focus is to further Schechter’s ongoing commitment in pursuing and developing projects, classes and seminars, breaking down the walls between the tower of academia and the changing realities of Israeli society, particularly in the aftermath of the October 7th, 2023 Hamas attack and subsequent war.

-“Schechter’s goal as an academic institution is to hold to the concepts of quality research and teaching excellence alongside a deep connection to Israeli society,” states Schwartz.
-“This combination is uncommon, and I am proud to be a partner in an academic institution that strives for a serious, meaningful, honest, and open intellectual discourse that resonates outside the ivory tower, especially in these fateful days.”
+“This combination is uncommon, and I am proud to be a partner in an academic institution that strives for a serious, meaningful, honest, and open intellectual discourse, especially in these fateful days,” posits Schwartz.

-One of her goals is to lead outreach with other institutions in Israel and abroad – academic as well as social and cultural, thereby broadening connections and opportunities for joint initiatives, academic scholarship that will also serve to approach issues of relevance for the Jewish people in Israel and around the globe.
+One of her other major goals is to expand outreach with institutions in Israel and abroad – academic as well as social and cultural, thereby broadening connections and opportunities for joint initiatives and academic scholarship that address issues that are relevant for the Jewish people in Israel and around the globe.

 Schwartz’ term coincides with completion of a major capital campaign that led to the successful renovation of Schechter’s 62 year-old library and administration building.
 With new offices filled with light – natural as well as intellectual – the building offers improved working spaces and technologies.